thepenguinn/lunatikz/README.md

 # LunaTikZ - A TikZ picture builder

 LunaTikZ is a tikzpicture builder written in LUA.
 LunaTikZ can resolve dependancies between different tikzpictures.
-And only builds the modified pics for a given file.
+And only build the modified pics for a given file.

 LunaTikZ will read the given `.tex` file and its included files, and takes every argument to `\includegraphics` macro and tries to build that pdf file from the corresponding tex file located in the `tikzpics` directories.
 In order to use `lunatikz`, the project needs to be structured specifically.
-And the project should use `subfiles` and `circuitikz` package.
+And the project should use `subfiles` and `circuitikz` packages.

 # Dependent LaTeX Packages

 ## Subfiles

-`subfiles` will take care of including main files preamble portion to the sub files while building tikzpicture and helps to determine the which one is the main file.
+`subfiles` will take care of including main file's preamble portion to the sub files while building tikzpicture and helps to determine which one is the main file.

 ## Circuitikz